yicheng-gong/master_project/README.md

 ### Dataset Deployment
 1. Dawnload the dataset into 'SuperResolution->data' folder.
+2. Change the path to 'SuperResolution' folder.
-2. run the trainning data creator
+3. run the trainning data creator.
 ```
 python data_utils.py